foundersandcoders/begin_react_workshop/README.md

 npm install
 git checkout [see branches below]
 ```
 Now you're all installed, there's one more step you may need to take.
 To get developing, you'll need `src/js` and `build/js` folders.
 In the `src/js` folder, you'll need a file called `main.jsx`.
 That'll be your starting point.
-Once you've got those, in the terminal, type:
+Once you've got those, open up three terminal tabs, and type:
 ```
+npm run serve
+npm run live-reload
-npm run dev
+npm run build:watch
 ```
 Open a browser of your choice and navigate to `localhost:8080`, and hopefully you'll see nothing there.
 What an anticlimax, but I'm still proud of you all.